OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 #### Unknown0e

-Set the memory area `0034ece0` with the first 4-byte parameter, which affects the minimap.
+Set the memory area `0034ece0` with the first 4-byte parameter, which affects the minimap loaded in.
+The value used determines which index of filetype `Tim2` to use to display the minimap.
+The game uses this whenever new exits open up or if an exit becomes inaccessible, like the path in eh04.
+A value of 99 can disable the minimap entirely.

 Used 323 times and only in `map`.

 #### Party